Warning! Your Intuition and Financial Truth May Disagree

 Not bad for an extra $100 per month…

 - Refinance to a Lower Interest Rate: Another strategy is to refinance to a lower interest rate mortgage while keeping the term (pay off date) the same.
 The key is to not take any money out or extend the term when you refinance.
-Your new loan should offer a lower payment due to the reduced interest cost so that when you keep making the same payment as before all the extra will go to principal payoff.
-The nice thing about this strategy is it doesn’t require any additional money out of your pocket to achieve the desired result (unlike the two previous alternatives) because all the savings comes from reduced interest costs.
+Your new loan should offer a lower payment due to the reduced interest cost.
+When you continue making the same payment as before, all the extra will go to principal payoff.
+The nice thing about this strategy is it doesn’t require any additional money out of your pocket to achieve the desired result (unlike the two previous alternatives).
+All the savings comes from reduced interest costs.

 The key point to notice about all these early payoff strategies is how they aren't mutually exclusive.
 You can combine them in various ways to turbo charge results.